-SUSTAINABILITY: At the University of Washington, we define sustainability as the capacity to create and maintain healthy, equitable and diverse communities now and into the future.
-That capacity comprises 1) an understanding and respect for the interdependence of the atmosphere, the waters, the land, and the Earth's inhabitants, and 2) a commitment to use our collective wisdom to act out of that understanding and respect.
+SUSTAINABILITY: At the University of Washington, we define sustainability as the capacity to create and maintain healthy, equitable and diverse communities and ecosystems.
+That capacity comprises 1) an understanding and respect for the interdependence of the atmosphere, the waters, the land, and all life on Earth, 2) a full recognition of legacy and on-going impacts of human activity, and 3) a commitment to cultivate collective wisdom and to deliberately act out of that understanding, respect and recognition.

-This definition of sustainability was created in 2021 using an iterative process that included students, faculty and staff from all three campuses.
+This definition of sustainability was created in 2021-2022 using an iterative process that included students, faculty and staff from all three campuses.
 It is part of the work of the UW's Sustainability Action Plan.
-We intend for this definition to be a reflection of our understanding at this time and expect it to change as we learn.
-During this first year (July 2021-June 2022), we will listen for how this definition resonates with the UW community.
-At the end of the year we will refine the definition in response to what we hear.

-By “communities," we refer to connected groups of not only people, but also other living and non-living entities such as landscapes.
+By “communities and ecosystems,” we refer to connected groups of not only people, but also other living and non-living entities such as landscapes.
 We recognize that these communities are connected through multiple social and environmental systems.

 By “healthy,” we mean experiencing well-being and sound functioning at all levels from the individual, to neighborhoods, nations, populations and ecosystems.

 By “diverse,” we refer to the variation in habitats and species as well as cultures, ideas and individual expression that makes us resilient and protect us from the fragility of uniformity and homogeneity.

 By “equitable,” we mean rooted in a commitment to social and environmental justice.
 We include this term because we recognize the inextricable link between equity and sustainability.

 “an understanding and respect for the interdependence of the atmosphere, the waters, the land, and all life on Earth” means recognizing the far-reaching impacts of our actions.